VeCoR -- Velocity Contrastive Regularization for Flow Matching: Experiments

 \textbf{Ablation on the effect of $\lambda$.} The effect of the regularization coefficient $\lambda$ is illustrated in Fig.~\ref{fig:overall_lambda_vis}.
 When $\lambda$ is too small (e.g., 0.01), VeCoR slightly improves both FID and sFID compared to SiT, but the generated images still exhibit noticeable artifacts.
 A moderate value (around 0.05) achieves the best trade-off, yielding lower FID and sFID scores and producing visually sharper and more natural results.
 However, as $\lambda$ increases further (0.1–0.2), excessive regularization constrains the model’s generative capacity, leading to the loss of fine-grained details.

-\textbf{Training Dynamics and Sampling Efficiency} Fig.~\ref{fig:two-in-row} compares SiT-XL/2 and SiT-XL/2+VeCoR under training and sampling budgets.
-In (a), FID decreases steadily with epochs for both models, but SiT-XL/2+VeCoR converges faster and attains a lower FID, indicating more effective optimization.
-In (b), FID drops sharply as NFE increases up to $\sim$50 and then saturates; SiT-XL/2+VeCoR achieves lower FID in the low-NFE settings while remaining competitive at higher NFE.
-Together, these trends suggest that SiT-XL/2+VeCoR offers better sample efficiency and faster convergence without sacrificing asymptotic quality.
+\textbf{Training Dynamics and Sampling Efficiency.} As shown in Fig.~\ref{fig:two-in-row}, we compare the models under varying training and sampling budgets.
+In (a), while both models improve over epochs, SiT-XL/2+VeCoR converges faster to a lower FID.
+In (b), FID drops sharply up to $\sim$50 NFE before saturating; notably, VeCoR achieves better FID in low-NFE settings while remaining competitive at higher NFE.
+Together, these trends highlight that VeCoR accelerates both training convergence and sampling efficiency without asymptotic degradation.